QMTesting/qmtesting.github.io/_posts/2025-08-20-intelliJ-idea.md

 Getting Started with IntelliJ IDEA

-If you’re new to IntelliJ IDEA, here’s how to get started:
+If you’re new to IntelliJ IDEA, here’s how to get started with the free IntelliJ IDEA Community Edition:

-1. Download and Install
+Step 1: Download and Install

-IntelliJ IDEA Community Edition Download[https://www.jetbrains.com/idea/download/?section=windows#section=windows]
+Click this link to download [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/?section=windows#section=windows)

 On that page:

-Choose your operating system (Windows, macOS, or Linux).
+1. Choose your operating system (Windows, macOS, or Linux).

-Under Community, click Download.
+2. click Download.

 This edition is completely free and perfect for Java, Kotlin, and basic development projects.

-Choose Community Edition (free) or Ultimate Edition (paid with advanced features).
+You can also download and install the IntelliJ IDEA Ultimate paid version with advanced features.

 Install following the instructions for your operating system (Windows, macOS, or Linux).